ecruhue/phyphox_activity-detection/README.md

 # phyphox_activity-detection

+In summary, given all the issues we found with current poor posture intervention tools and through a pilot study, we designed an interface that could automatically zoom in and out according to the page sizes on the screen based on two scenarios.
+Our evaluation demonstrated the effectiveness of our detection and provided insights into other possible scenarios as well.

+In our experiments, we utilize angular velocities measured by the gyroscope in phyphox, due to the following aspects:

+1) The gyroscope is more sensitive and more accurate than the accelerometer, especially when wrist rotation and lean-in posture are related to rotation rate;

+2) Accelerations suffer from jitters and local minima, whereas angular velocities are smooth.

 - Scenario 1: The user’ s hands are occupied with other tasks and he/she intends to zoom the screen using gestures.
 (i.e., cooking from a written recipe)